kubernetes/enhancements/keps/sig-scheduling/5142-pop-backoffq-when-activeq-empty/README.md

 and when pods are pushed into the backoffQ.
 At the moveToActiveQ level, these two paths could be distinguished by checking if the event is equal to `BackoffComplete`.

-### Change backoffQ key function
+### Change backoffQ less function

-As [mentioned](#low-priority-pod-could-be-chosen-to-pop-even-if-high-priority-pod-has-a-slightly-later-backoff-expiration) in risks, backoffQ's heap key function has to be changed to apply priority within 1 second windows.
+As [mentioned](#low-priority-pod-could-be-chosen-to-pop-even-if-high-priority-pod-has-a-slightly-later-backoff-expiration) in risks, backoffQ's heap `lessFn` function has to be changed to apply priority within 1 second windows.
 The actual implementation takes backoff expiration times of two pods and compares which is lower.
 The new version will cut the milliseconds and use priorities to compare pods within those windows.
 To make ordering predictable, in case of equal priorities within the same window,